hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 }
 ```

 Where did `@Published` go?
-Turns out, the views in SwiftUI don't actually subscribe the publishers projectected by `@Published`.
+Turns out, the views in SwiftUI don't actually subscribe the publishers projected by `@Published`.
 All they needs is `objectWillChange` publisher from `ObservableObject`.

 The final piece of the puzzle is `@ObservedObject` property wrapper.
 All it does is subscribe to a `ObservableObject` automatically invalidating the view when it changes.
 That's it!
 No magic involved.
 Except for one small thing...
 How does SwiftUI actually know when to update the view?